zenom/BOB/README.md

 maintained.
 This project was also used as a learning experience for me to learn more about testing and CI.

+Currently this code is being used but is in its very early stages.
+I would consider this a working alpha.
+As it is put into production and used I will change this to a production release, I just want to get some more testing under its belt.

 Thanks
 ------